-Need for this bill.
+Need for the bill.
 According to the author, "Coordination, oversight and accountability in higher education are key to ensuring that taxpayer dollars are being utilized in the most efficient and effective manner possible and that students are progressing toward their educational goals without encountering unnecessary barriers.
 Without CPEC, the State of California is left without a steward for the public interest with respects to California higher education.
 In addition, in CPEC's absence there is no state entity to address the multitude of issues raised by the Legislative Analyst in their various reports."
-This bill is based on the LAO's recommendations (January 2012) as requested in the budget act.